noodleslove/nextjs-blog/data/authors/eddieho.md

 Eddie Ho is a student of data science at the University of California, San Diego.
 He enjoys modelling data, building data pipelines and analyzing data.
-Sharing what he learned in his blog to others motivate him to explore new knoledge.
+Sharing what he learned in his blog to others motivate him to explore new knowledge.

 Eddie is in his senior year and is currently focused on his blockchain project, which involves creating a simplified bitcoin-like blockchain from scratch using